 It’s amazing where you can find inspiration.
 This summer we took a trip to Florida and enjoyed a great family vacation at Disney World.
 One day we headed over to Universal to visit the Wizarding World of Harry Potter.
 The displays were pretty incredible.
 It was so detailed that it really did make you feel like you were in the story.
 As we wound our way around the Hogwarts castle in the line up for a ride there were classroom props like bottles of ingredients for potion making, and skeletons of magical animals, and text books.
 I felt so inspired.
 The more I looked the more I saw.
 When we returned to Disney World, I started looking at the displays differently and noticed more and more details, and felt more and more inspired to bring a little story telling to my own fall decor.

 I already loved the look of vintage scientific pieces in decor, so my theme for fall was decided.
 I’m also feeling influenced by some of the maximalist boho decor I’ve seen emerging all over Instagram and Pinterest.
 I love simple too, but there is something about this collected look that’s so fun.
-Bring on all the layers of plants, vintage, and scientific collections.
+Bring on all the autumn decor ideas full of layers of plants, vintage, and scientific collections.

 Would you believe I had most of these items already, but I did pick up a few new to me vintage pieces, including some creepy crawlies.
 I also removed the chair covers in the dining room -remember the ones I made from drop clothes here?
 I felt like the black chairs helped add a moody darker layer for fall.
 Also, I picked up some inexpensive dark green velvet curtains.
 It’s amazing what a difference a few changes can make to a room.

 On the dining room table the collection really comes to life.
 My own little cabinet of curiosities.